 Here, we combine social network analysis and collective decision theory to understand how different collective decision processes produce permanent social group fissions.
-We do not consider the causes of fissions, which has been addressed extensively5,6,9,12-15,17,18,28,40.
-Instead, we develop computational algorithms that simulate group fissions, using three different decision processes that range from democratic and community-based decision processes (i.e., ‘egalitarian’ processes in which multiple individuals contribute to the outcome) to a despotic process (in which a single individual dominates the process).
+We do not consider why fissions occur, which has been addressed extensively5,6,9,12-14,16,17,28,40.
+Instead, we focus on how fissions occur19 by developing computational algorithms that simulate group fissions, using three different decision processes that range from democratic and community-based decision processes (i.e., ‘egalitarian’ processes in which multiple individuals contribute to the outcome) to a despotic process (in which a single individual dominates the process).
 We make comparisons against a random algorithm and an ‘efficient non-behavioral’ algorithm that set benchmark expectations for disruptive and non-disruptive fissions, respectively.
 We parameterize social networks with empirical data from the Amboseli baboon population41.
 We ask three questions about simulated and observed fission outcomes, two that concern network-level metrics (percentage of bonds broken, weight of bonds broken, etc.), and one that concerns individual-level outcomes: (1) How well do the observed fissions maintain social network structure by minimizing the number and strength of bonds broken (i.e., how ‘efficient’ are observed fissions)?
 (2) How well do the simulated fissions, created with strategies from our collective decision algorithms, maintain social network structure by minimizing the number and strength of bonds broken (i.e., how ‘efficient’ is each algorithm)?
 (3) How well does each collective decision algorithm predict which specific bonds were broken by the baboons during the observed fissions (i.e., how well do the algorithms match observed data)?
 Answers to the first two questions characterize how disruptive different types of fissions are to social networks.
 Importantly, however, an algorithm that disrupts the network to a similar degree as an observed baboon group fission may not disrupt the network in similar ways.
 Therefore, while the first two questions contextualize the efficiency of real fissions, the third question is key for evaluating which algorithm best matches the outcomes of the observed fissions.

 Methods